Action of 4 September 1782: Battle

 Vigny examined the fragments of the hollow carronade shot and concluded that if she was firing 32-pounders as chase pieces, she was actually a ship of the line in disguise.
-He fired one broadside, "pour l'honneur du pavillon" (the honour of the flag), and struck his colours.
+He fired one broadside "for the honour of the flag" and struck his colours.
 The surrender of Hébé after slight resistance was not surprising when taking into consideration the advantage provided by the unusual armament of the Rainbow.
 Rainbow lost only one man killed and two slightly wounded.
 The French lost five killed, including the second captain, Yves-Gabriel Calloët de Lanidy, and several wounded out of a crew of 360 men.